| Oracle® Streams Advanced Queuing User's Guide and Reference Release 10.1 Part Number B10785-01 |

 DBMS_AQADM.REMOVE_SUBSCRIBER ( queue_name IN VARCHAR2, subscriber IN sys.aq$_agent);

 This operation takes effect immediately and the containing transaction is committed.
 All references to the subscriber in existing messages are removed as part of the operation.
-If GLOBAL_TOPIC_ENABLED = TRUE
+If GLOBAL_TOPIC_ENABLED = TRUE when a subscriber is dropped, then a corresponding LDAP entry is also dropped.

 Note: REMOVE_SUBSCRIBER is an administrative operation on a queue.
 Although Oracle Streams AQ does not prevent applications from issuing administrative and operational calls concurrently, they are executed serially.
 REMOVE_SUBSCRIBER blocks until pending transactions that have enqueued or dequeued messages commit and release the resources they hold. |